getsentry/responses/README.rst

 You can populate your active registry from a ``toml`` file with recorded responses.
 (See `Record Responses to files`_ to understand how to obtain a file).
-To do that you need to execute ``responses._add_from_file(file_path="out.toml")`` within activated decorator or a context manager.
+To do that you need to execute ``responses._add_from_file(file_path="out.toml")`` within an activated decorator or a context manager.

-Following code example will register a ``patch`` response, then all responses present in ``out.toml`` file and a ``post`` response at the end.
+The following code example registers a ``patch`` response, then all responses present in ``out.toml`` file and a ``post`` response at the end.

 .. code-block:: python